Frequently Asked Questions

 We are asking the Board of Regents to certify that the University’s long-established standard for forming an ad hoc committee to determine the propriety of a set of investments owned by the University has been met in regard to oil and coal.
 That standard has been met because:

 (1) There is a consensus on campus about climate change (as evidenced through statistical data, the academic and research pursuits of students and faculty, the University’s operations, and the University’s greenhouse gas reduction commitments).

-(2) The actions of the industries and the nature of their products are antithetical to our core value of sustainability and our core academic values (this includes their campaign to undermine the science of climate change, campaign to prevent progress in addressing climate change, and that the intended use of their products destroys the planet).
+(2) The actions of the industries and the nature of their products are antithetical to our core value of sustainability and our core academic values (this includes their campaign to undermine the science of climate change, a campaign to prevent progress in addressing climate change, and that the intended use of their products destroys the planet).

-(3) The industries are uniquely responsible for climate change (because (a) their products are the most greenhouse gas intensive forms of energy in the world, and (b) for decades that have prevented global progress on addressing climate change).
+(3) The industries are uniquely responsible for climate change (because (a) their products are the most greenhouse gas intensive forms of energy in the world and (b) for decades that have prevented global progress on addressing climate change).

 Is this a slippery slope?

 No. Climate change is a unique issue.
 The University purposely has set a high bar to forming a committee to avoid a “slippery slope,” where committees are being formed for all sorts of causes.
 But when that bar has been met, as it has been here, it’s important to form the committee to ensure that the University isn’t investing in industries which contradict its fundamental principles.